VurghleTheRed/MinecraftMods/README.md

 💡 Dynamic Lights: Makes any vanilla light source emit light, including held torches, flaming arrows, and flaming mods.
 Note: the light from this mod is only visual, and it does not prevent mobs spawning.
 Also, it does not impact items such as the alternate wood torches from Chipped.

 📗 JEI: Just Enough Items.
 Provides a list of all of the items in the game, vanilla and modded.
 You can click on one to see the various ways to craft it, or right click on one to see what recipies use it.

+🔁 Sort it Out: This mod will be installed on the server too, but if you download it it gives you a button to sort your inventory.

 📈 Sodium: A performance mod which greatly enhances Minecraft's performance on servers.